Medically reviewed by Drugs.com. Last updated on Mar 14, 2023.

 During the physical examination, your doctor will check your heart rate and rhythm, together with your pulses.
 This is because certain cardiac arrhythmias cause a mismatch of the pulse and the heart sounds.
 Your doctor also will check for physical signs of an enlarged heart and for heart murmurs, one sign of a heart valve problem.

 A test called an electrocardiogram (EKG) often can confirm the diagnosis of a cardiac arrhythmia.
 However, because cardiac arrhythmias may come and go, a one-time office EKG may be normal.
 If this is the case, an ambulatory EKG may be required.
-During an ambulatory EKG, the patient wears a portable EKG machine called a Holter monitor, usually for 24 hours, but sometimes much longer.
-You will be taught to press a button to record the EKG reading whenever you experience symptoms.
+During an ambulatory EKG, the patient wears a portable device that monitors your heart rate and electrical pattern.
+You will be instructed to press a button to record the EKG reading whenever you experience symptoms.
 This approach is especially useful if your symptoms are infrequent.

 When a patient has ventricular fibrillation, it is an emergency.
 The patient is unconscious, not breathing, and doesn't have a pulse.
 If available, electrical cardioversion must be administered as soon as possible.
 If not available, then cardiopulmonary resuscitation (CPR) should be started.